rdcoletta/genomic_prediction_svs/README.md

 ## Trait simulation for RILs

 Simulations are a great way to quickly test some hypothesis about genomic prediction models and to frame how to interpret results obtained from empirical data.
 Here, we are simulating traits (i.e. generating phenotypic values) for individuals of the USDA population.
 For this purpose, we are using the R package [simplePHENOTYPES](https://github.com/samuelbfernandes/simplePHENOTYPES), which generate such values after providing the genotypic information of the population and selecting different genetic architectures.
 As a starting point, I'm simulation traits for RILs, as we just need to account for additive effects.
-But later, traits will be simulated for hybrids as well.